top of page

 Do I need a trust to avoid probate?

 A revocable living trust is the most comprehensive way to avoid probate for all types of assets.
-Other methods, such as beneficiary designations and joint tenancy, can bypass probate for specific accounts or properties but do not provide the same level of control or privacy.
+Other probate avoidance strategies, such as beneficiary designations and joint tenancy, can bypass probate for specific accounts or properties but do not provide the same level of control or privacy.

 Do I need a trust or a will?